LibreWeb/LibreWeb-Browser/README.md

 #### Core Guidelines

-We also tend to follow the [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as much as possible.
+We also tend to follow the popular [C++ Core Guidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines) as much as possible.

 ### Doxygen